lynx-x-ray-observatory/soxs/doc/source/cookbook/point_source_catalog_cmd.rst

     # and simulate an observation.

     # First, make the photons from the point sources into a SIMPUT catalog,
-    # saving the point source properties to a table file and choosing "24"
+    # saving the point source properties to an ASCII table file and choosing
-    # as a random seed to insure we get the same point sources every time.
+    # "24" as a random seed to insure we get the same point sources every time.
+    # If you wish, the table file can be used to generate the same sources later
+    # using the "--input_sources" parameter.
     make_point_sources my_cat ptsrc 300000.0 20.
 22.,-27.0 --random_seed=24 --output_sources=point_source_table.dat

     # Take the SIMPUT catalog and make an event file.
 Since we already made a